Pittawat2542/thailand-earthquake-visualizer/README.md

 ## Features

 - Interactive timeline visualization of earthquake data
+- Zoomable timeline with pan and zoom controls
+- Visual zoom hint to guide users on timeline interaction
 - Data scraping directly from the Thai Meteorological Department's website
 - Visual representation of earthquake magnitude using dot size
 - Color-coding of earthquakes based on magnitude